 - One Nation Every Vote Podcast: Episode 5: Women’s Suffrage

 - The Myth of Seneca Falls: Memory and the Women's Suffrage Movement, 1848-1898 (Chapel Hill: University of North Carolina Press, 2014)

-- “‘The Real Meaning and Value of a Vote’: Woman Suffrage and Political Economy in Reconstruction America,” in progress.
+- “‘The Real Meaning and Value of a Vote’: A Reappraisal of Reconstruction-Era Suffragists' Demands," under review.

 “To Fight by Remembering, or The Making of Seneca Falls,” in Votes for Women: An American Awakening, 1840-1920, Kate Lemay, ed.
 (Princeton: Smithsonian Institution, in conjunction with Princeton University Press, 2019).
 Exhibition catalog for the Smithsonian National Portrait Gallery’s Votes for Women centennial exhibit.

 “Reconstruction and Women’s Rights,” a forum on Reconstruction for the Journal of The Civil War Era (March 2017)